LuxenDM/Neoloader/readme.txt

 	If you can, please send "Luxen De'Mark" your config.ini file, your errors.log, along with a screenshot of the bug.
 	If the problem is with a plugin outside of Neoloader, however, you should take it up with that plugin's author as well.

+I have a bug and something called a recovery system appears

+	When either Neoloader or any other plugin has a really catastrophic error that isn't caught, this should appear and offer options to automate fixing the bug.
+Give each of the options a shot.
+Do note that this recovery system is only meant to be a kind of band-aid in case you aren't able to manage your files or investigate the bug further, and it is very likely it won't be able to solve your issue.

 I have a bug that causes Vendetta Online to close!

 	Super cool!
 But actually not!
 This is called a CTD (Crash to Desktop) in most other games.
 In Vendetta Online, they can be very minor lua errors (if a plugin crashes before the game's loading screen goes away, the game closes, but the error is easily traceable), or be related to the interface or networking side of the game (this is capable of generating an extensive log of your system resources and processes, none of which is helpful to us mod developers!)